 - 1. A grievance shall be defined as any dispute arising concerning the interpretation or application of this Agreement or with respect to the terms and conditions of employment except as otherwise provided in this Article.
 Disciplinary matters or termination are expressly grievable and arbitrable; written reprimands are grievable but not arbitrable.
 The final decision in cases of written reprimands rests with the Chief of Police or designee.
 Refusal to process a grievance or appeal, follow time limits contained in this Article, permit an Employee the right to representation or denial of a right to receive a reply are expressly grievable.
 An arbitrator has no jurisdiction to consider any other matters as grievances. - 2.
-No management right reserved solely to the authority of the City by the terms of this Agreement shall be the subject of a grievance, however, the exercise of such management rights shall not preclude Employees or their representatives from raising grievances, should management's decisions on these matters have the practical consequence of violating the terms and conditions of this Agreement. - The Association and the City have the inherent right to bring a grievance action in their own name and on their own behalf concerning disputes relating to contract interpretation and application.
+No management right reserved solely to the authority of the City by the terms of this Agreement shall be the subject of a grievance, however, the exercise of such management rights shall not preclude Employees or their representatives from raising grievances, should management's decisions on these matters have the practical consequence of violating the terms and conditions of this Agreement. - 3.
+The Association and the City have the inherent right to bring a grievance action in their own name and on their own behalf concerning disputes relating to contract interpretation and application.
 Such a grievance will be filed directly at Step II.
 Grievances shall be processed in accordance with the following procedures:

-Step I - The aggrieved Employee or his representative (which may be an attorney), shall informally discuss the grievance with the City Attorney or his designee within fourteen (14) calendar days of the occurrence of the alleged grievance or time the aggrieved Employee knew or should reasonably have known of the event giving rise to the grievance.
-The City Attorney or his designee shall adjust the matter or respond to the grieving party as soon as possible, but no later than seven (7) calendar days following its submission.
+Step I - The aggrieved Employee, with or without a representative, shall discuss the grievance with his or her supervisor or designee within fourteen (14) calendar days of the occurrence of the alleged grievance or time the aggrieved Employee knew or should reasonably have known of the event giving rise to the grievance.
+The supervisor shall adjust the matter or respond to the grieving party as soon as possible, but no later than seven (7) calendar days following its submission.
 If the event(s) which gave rise to the grievance occurred at a time when the Employee was on annual leave, sick leave, or other authorized leave, the fourteen (14) calendar day period specified in Step I shall commence immediately upon the Employee's return from authorized leave.

-Step II - If after a thorough discussion with the City Attorney or his designee a grievance has not been satisfactorily resolved at Step 1, the aggrieved employee or his representative (which may be an attorney) may formally appeal the grievance to the City Attorney or his designee in writing within seven (7) calendar days after the aggrieved Employee receives the informal response in Step 1.
-The aggrieved Employee may request a meeting with the City Attorney or his designee.
-If a meeting is requested, the City Attorney or his designee shall meet with the aggrieved Employee and his representative (if represented) within seven (7) calendar days of the request for a meeting, however either party may request that this time frame be extended should either party be unavailable within seven (7) calendar days.
-The City Attorney or his designee shall respond to the Employee and his representative (if represented) in writing within seven (7) calendar days from the date of the meeting or, if no meeting was requested, within ten (10) calendar days of the submission of the grievance to the City Attorney or his designee (to include discipline or discharge)
+Step II - If after a thorough discussion with the immediate supervisor or designee a grievance has not been satisfactorily resolved at Step 1, the Association representative and/or aggrieved Employee may appeal the grievance to the Police Chief in writing within seven (7) calendar days after the aggrieved Employee receives the supervisor's response in Step 1.
+The aggrieved Employee may request a meeting with the Police Chief.
+If a meeting is requested, the Police Chief or designee shall meet with the aggrieved Employee and/or the Association representative within seven (7) calendar days of the Employee's request for a meeting.
+The Police Chief or his designee shall respond to the Employee in writing within seven (7) calendar days from the date of the meeting or, if no meeting was requested, within ten (10) calendar days of the submission of the grievance to the Police Chief or designee. (to include discipline or discharge)